yarp API¶

 Ensure a variable is a

-object, wrapping it accordingly if not.If already a
+Valueobject, wrapping it accordingly if not.If already a

-, returns unmodified.If a list, tuple or dict, applies
+Value, returns unmodified.If a list, tuple or dict, applies

-respectively.If any other type, wraps the variable in a continous
+ensure_value()to all contained values and returns avalue_list,value_tupleorvalue_dictrespectively.If any other type, wraps the variable in a continous

-with the initial value set to the defined value.
+Valuewith the initial value set to the defined value.

 Value Operators¶

-classes also supports many (but not all) of the native
+The Value and Event classes also supports many (but not all) of the native

-Python operations, producing corresponding Value
+Python operations, producing corresponding Value or Event objects.
+These

-operations support the mixing of Value
+operations support the mixing of Value, Event and other suitable Python

-objects, following the same rules as fn
+objects, following the same rules as fn.
+The following operators are

 supported: